Friday, June 26, 2009

 But the deception ends one sunny afternoon in the waters of the Mediterranean, when Elizabeth goes for an ocean swim.
 It seems Robert is out for a swim that day too.
 When she encounters trouble and begins to drown, Robert rescues her and carries her to shore.
 There, as he deposits her unconscious body on the sand, he cannot help but notice her swimsuit and the feminine curves it displays.
 Now the secret is out.

-Following this exposé, she returns to her club to perform her act as usual.
+Following this exposé, she returns to the club to perform her act as usual.
 And it is one of the strengths of First a Girl that here, when Elizabeth’s fear of her future is so severe, she delivers the film’s most glorious number: “Everything’s in Rhythm With my Heart,” a beautiful song (by the team of Maurice Sigler, Al Goodhart and Al Hoffman) that should have become a popular standard and might have, had it been performed in an American musical of that era.
 The song is followed by an elaborate dance routine involving dozens of chorus girls, highlighted by a brilliant solo turn by Jessie Matthews, the “Dancing Divinity” of English cinema.

 Now that the cat’s out of the bag, Robert proposes to Elizabeth, she accepts, and together they set out to motor back to England.
 At a border stop, they are asked to show their passports.
 When the official sees her passport, he exclaims: “But this passport is for a MAN!”
 To which the beaming Elizabeth replies, “Yes, but first a girl!”
 And they drive off.